20 Ways to Keep Your Toddler Busy At Home

 Tried, Tested and True Way to Keep a Toddler Entertained at Home

-There are some activities that never fail to break up the day and keep your toddler entertained at home.
+There are some activity ideas for toddlers that never fail to break up the day and keep your toddler entertained at home.
 They’ve been around for years and most of them from when we were kids!
 They’re great investments and can be used over and over again.
+Plus, they offer lots of hand eye coordination practice.
 Here are the staples to keep in your home:

 • Blocks – either wooden or plastic